 The Three Sisters corridor is roughly 10 kilometres in length.
 The effective width of this wildlife corridor and whether or not it will be viable for use by local and regional wildlife is considered one of the most urgent matters facing wildlife and the community in Canmore at the present time.

-Because the NRCB Decision that affects all of the Three Sisters lands was put in place in 1992 (prior to the creation of the BCEAG Guidelines), the BCEAG wildlife corridor design guidelines outlined above have not been applied to Three Sisters lands.
+Because the 1992 NRCB Decision that affects all of the Three Sisters lands predates the guidelines, the BCEAG wildlife corridor design guidelines outlined above have not been applied to Three Sisters lands.
 Regardless, in order to maintain effectiveness, conservationists recommend that the most current and robust science available today must still be used to determine the design of the Three Sisters corridor.
 The final dimensions continue to be under review by the province whose role it is to determine corridors on this property.

 Many of Canmore's habitat patches and wildlife corridors are already well-defined, but this corridor is yet to be officially determined, and the way it unfolds will have a lasting impact on the movement of wildlife through the Bow Valley.

 The challenge ahead

 In 2016, this stretch of forested land at Three Sisters was the site of two proposals by TSMV and their developer, Quantum Place that proposed bringing a mix of residential, resort and commercial developments to the area.
 If the land were fully developed according to plan, the property would provide housing for about 11,000 new residents and visitors in the valley, directly adjacent to the Three Sisters wildlife corridor.

 Based on the most current and relevant science available (including this study), Y2Y, known as the local and regional authority on wildlife corridors, has advocated for an ideal corridor at Three Sisters of 850m to 1000m width on slopes of less than 25 degrees.